 Not only does the NGP incorporate the logic of the Model, but it also follows its example in terms of the size of the total funds.
-This analysis reveals that the combined size of IPA III and NGP grants fully aligns with the Model's Stage 1 funding levels.
-Namely, the Model proposed that Stage 1 funding for candidate countries (with a moderate level of preparedness across all clusters) should equate to 40% of the financial transfers they would receive as EU member states.
-10 Assuming all Western Balkan countries advance to this stage, the financial support is projected to total approximately €14.21 billion over one MFF cycle, equating to €2.03 billion annually.
-11 Coincidentally or not, the combined funds from the €12.2 billion IPA III and the €1.6 billion NGP grant amount to €13.8 billion, translating to an annual €1.97 billion over a 7-year time period.
-Although encouraging, the Model insists on looking at a longterm perspective as well by encompassing a long-term horizon of funds up to 60% in Stage 2.
+This analysis reveals that the combined size of IPA III and NGP grants fully aligns with the Model's Stage I funding levels.

+fers they would receive as EU member states.
+Assuming all Western Balkan countries reach this stage, the financial support would total approximately €2.03 billion annually.
+11 Coincidentally or not, with the annual IPA III funds at €1.74 billion, and an additional €400 million from NGP allocations, the WB countries are projected to receive about €2.14 billion in 2025, for instance.
+Over a seven-year timeframe, this would amount to €14.98 billion, compared to the €14.21 billion projected by the Model.
+Although encouraging, the Model insists on looking at a long-term perspective as well by encompassing a long-term horizon of funds up to 60% in Stage 2.
 This would apply to countries with good level of preparation across all clusters, which would translate to €3.04 billion annually or €21.28 billion over seven years.
-Thus, introduced mid-MFF cycle as an interim solution that builds upon the Model's proposals, the NGP's successful application could, in principle, lay the groundwork for a more robust funding instrument for 2028-34, desirably mirroring Stage 2 funding size.12 This way, gradual integration would indeed turn into an essential framework for facilitating future enlargement rounds.
+Thus, introduced mid-MFF cycle as an interim solution that builds upon the Model's proposals, the NGP's successful application could, in principle, lay the groundwork for a more robust funding instrument for 2028-34, desirably mirroring Stage 2 funding size.
+This way, gradual integration would indeed turn into an essential framework for facilitating future enlargement rounds.